daniellawrence/graphitesend/docs/index.rst

 Installation
 ============

-Stable releases of graphitesnd are best installed via ``pip`` or ``easy_install``.
+Stable releases of graphitsend are best installed via ``pip`` or ``easy_install``.

-We recommend using the latest stable version of graphitesnd; releases are made often to prevent any large gaps in functionality between the latest stable release and the development version.
+We recommend using the latest stable version of graphitsend; releases are made often to prevent any large gaps in functionality between the latest stable release and the development version.